grind-t/software-requirements/vision-and-scope.md

     - Unique and persistent label for each feature to permit tracing it to other system elements.
     - Feature tree diagram.
   - Scope of initial release:
+    - Capabilities that are planned for inclusion in the initial product release, often defned in terms of features, but can also be defned in terms of user stories, use cases, use case flows, or external events.
+    - Quality characteristics that will let the product provide the intended benefts to its various user classes.

 Document review:
   - Problems and objectives are intertwined: understanding one can reveal the other.
 Given a set of business objectives, ask, “What is keeping us from achieving the goal?” to identify a more detailed business problem.
 Or work backward by asking, “Why do we care about that goal?” to better understand the top-level business problem or opportunity.
 Given a business problem, ask, “How will we assess whether the problem is solved?” to identify the measurable objective.
 The process is iterative, cycling through the hierarchy of problems and objectives until you see a list of features emerge that would help solve the problems and meet the objectives.